Changeways Clinical Team

 Dr. Howson provides individual cognitive behaviour therapy (CBT) and mindfulness-based cognitive therapy (MBCT) for depression, the anxiety disorders, and psychosis.
 Additional areas of interest and expertise include the services for lesbian and gay clients, and the integration of motivational enhancement and dialectical behaviour therapy in the treatment of concurrent disorders (addictions and mental health).
 Learn more by visiting her page, here.

+Please Note: Dr. Nay is not accepting new clients for treatment at this time.
 Dr. Nay provides individual cognitive behavioural therapy (CBT) for adults with anxiety, depression, grief, and adjustment difficulties, particularly in the context of medical diagnoses and chronic health issues.
 She also treats persistent sleep difficulties using cognitive behavioural therapy for insomnia (CBT-I).
 Learn more by visiting her page, here.